binhcoi/BCOptionsJournal/docs/legacy-format.md

 P/L        = open_cash + close_cash          (zero while open)
 ```

-One formula covers long and short, calls and puts.

-**`Cost basis`** is the chain carry: the predecessor's `P/L` plus the
+`Cost basis` is chain carry: the predecessor's `P/L` plus its own `Cost
-predecessor's own `Cost basis`, following `Rolled GUID`.
-On an assignment row
+basis`, following `Rolled GUID`.
-the same figure feeds the effective share basis, which is where the column name
-comes from.

-**`E P/L` / `E Closing`** are *expected* values at a profit target (50% by
+`E P/L` and `E Closing` are values at a profit target (50% by default), open
-default), populated on open rows only. `Close_U` there is a target price, not a
+rows only. `Close_U` there is the target price, not a market mark:
-market mark — nothing in the sheet quotes the market.
-The target is the close
-price at which the chain nets the target fraction of its available credit:

 ```
 net    = open_cash + carry
-price  = −(net × pct − net + C_Fee) / (Q × mult)
+price  = −(net × pct − net + C_Fee) / (Q × mult)      clamped at 0
 ```

-Clamped at zero: a chain already underwater has no profit target, and its best
-case is expiring worthless.

-**`Assignment`** is share cash flow attributable to the row — negative on
+`Assignment` is share cash flow: negative on acquisition, positive on
-acquisition, positive on disposal, and the *net* of both when a buy-write is
+disposal, the net of both when a buy-write is called away.
+Derivable from
-called away.
-It is fully derivable from `Buy Write` and the assigned strike, so
-the importer recomputes it and diffs it rather than trusting it.
+`Buy Write` and the strike, so the importer recomputes it and diffs it.

 ## Cell conventions

-- Accounting negatives: `(1,234.00)` means −1234.00
+- `(1,234.00)` is −1234.00
-- Currency and separators: `"$16,500.00"`, `-$2,000.00`
+- `"$16,500.00"`, `-$2,000.00`
-- A bare `-` means not applicable (e.g. `Put Risk` on a call)
+- `-` means not applicable
-- `0` and `0.00` mean zero, which is *not* the same as blank
+- `0` and `0.00` are zero, distinct from blank

-## Known quirks
+## Quirks

-These are properties of the format, and the importer flags rather than fixes
-them.

-**Only option trades get a row.** There is nowhere to record buying or selling
+The importer flags these; it does not fix them.

-stock on its own, so such transactions get disguised as options.
-The tell-tales:
-a strike that isn't on a listed increment, zero premium, an expiry at or before
-the open date, or a P/L equal to the negated fees.
-Two or more together mean the
+- **Only options get a row.** Outright share trades are disguised as options.
+Tells: a strike off any listed increment, zero premium, expiry at or before open, P/L equal to negated fees.
+Two or more together mean a share transaction.
+A consequence: a ticker's share count can go negative, and the importer blocks that ticker rather than compute through it.
-row is standing in for a share transaction.

-A direct consequence: a ticker's share count can go **negative**, because
-disposals were recorded while the matching purchase had nowhere to live.
-A
-negative count is impossible, and any per-share figure derived from it is
-meaningless — so the importer treats it as blocking rather than computing
-through it.

-**Partial events get flattened.** Where part of a position was assigned and the
-rest rolled, rows were reshaped by hand to preserve one row per position.
-The
-history therefore *looks* as though every close exactly negates its open.
-The
-fingerprint of a reshaped row is a quantity that drops across a roll link, often
-together with a fee inconsistent with the contract count.
+- **Partial events are flattened.** Where part of a position was assigned and the rest rolled, rows were reshaped by hand so every close negates its open.
+Fingerprint: quantity drops across a roll link, often with a fee that does not match the contract count.

-**Placeholder rows exist**, parking a defunct position as a zero-strike, zero-
-premium contract with a far-future expiry.
+- **Placeholder rows** park a defunct position as a zero-strike, zero-premium contract with a far-future expiry.

-**Column reuse.** `E P/L` and `E Closing` are meaningful only on open rows and
-sit at zero elsewhere; `Cost basis` carries the chain total on every row type.
+- **Column reuse.** `E P/L` and `E Closing` are zero except on open rows; `Cost basis` carries the chain total on every row.

-## What the importer does with all this
+## What the importer does

-Reads faithfully — it writes what the sheet says and changes nothing.
-It then
+Writes what the sheet says, changes nothing.
+Recomputes eight derived figures
-recomputes eight derived figures per row and diffs them against the sheet's own
+per row and diffs them against the sheet's columns: exact, within rounding, or
-columns, classifying each as exact, within a cent or two of rounding, or a real
-disagreement.
-Suspicious rows are flagged for a human, never auto-corrected.
+a disagreement.
+Suspicious rows are flagged, never corrected.
+Five years of

-Five years of hand-maintained accounting is a far better oracle for a P/L engine
-than any fixture, so the diff is the acceptance test.
+hand-kept accounting is the acceptance test.